MortezaRJB/Django-Craptor/README.md

 - users can signup and login to their account
 - authorization based on JWT tokens
 - to allocate virtual etherium coins to user using Ganache
-- adding $usd to user account balance for trade purposes
+- to add $usd to user account balance for trade purposes
 - users can see their account balance for each currency
 - users can place Limit & Market orders
 - trades are registered in DB as transactions